-My educational background is in Health Service Administration and I have always wanted to help others facing medical challenges.
+I have a Master of Science degree in Health Service Administration, and I have always wanted to help others facing medical challenges.
 My experience with losing family members to illness, however, led me to patient advocacy.
 The journey of having a loved one suffer through a terminal illness can be one of the most trying times, but with the appropriate tools and knowledge it becomes manageable to deal with.
+My experiences dealing with patients also put me on the path to becoming an Oncology Patient Navigator – Certified Generalist with the Academy of Oncology Nurse & Patient Navigators (AONN+).
 I am very grateful for the advocates at the hospitals that assisted my family through our difficult times, and aim to provide the same compassion and empowerment to others that was provided to me.

 I love people, and that’s why I have my degree in psychology.
 I love the human experience and meeting new people.
 I also love connecting mesothelioma patients with a specialist nearby.
 As the Medical Outreach Director here at The Mesothelioma Center, I communicate with these doctors regularly to discuss treatment options for each patient.
 If you need someone to listen to you or someone to guide you along your journey with mesothelioma, I am always happy to help.